When it comes to dashboard design, there are ten rules, set up in two parts, according to the design principle of “form follows function.”

 The figure below summarizes all ten of the golden rules.

 Want to create a dashboard of your own?
 A solution like SAP Analytics Cloud can help you do just that.
+Learn more about becoming a dashboard designing with SAP Analytics Cloud here.

 Editor’s note: This post has been adapted from a section of the book Designing Dashboards with SAP Analytics Cloud by Erik Bertram, James Charlton, Nina Hollender, Melanie Holzapfel, Nico Licht, and Carmen Paduraru.